caryoscelus/tam-rogue/README.md

     F <direction>   fight
     X               commit suicide
     e               eat something from floor
-    >               use stairs
+    >               climb down the stairs
+    <               climb up the stairs

     i               toggle displaying inventory (doesn't work much currently) !               toggle displaying game log

     <direction> is one of standard hjklyubn keys

-Since in-game logs are not quite working, you can see src/main/test/testclient.log for more information (this includes some debug info as well now).
+Game logs are now working and enabled by default, but if you want to get more logs, you can use src/main/test/testclient.log for more information (this includes some debug info as well now).

 LICENSE
 -------